CycloneDX/sbom-utility/docs/custom-examples.md

 [INFO] document 'test/custom/cdx-1-6-test-custom-bom-properties.json': valid=[false]
 ```

-which indicates the `property` designated as the "primary key" resulted in multiple (i.e., two (2)) results.
+which indicates the `property` designated as the "primary key" (i.e., the `name` key) resulted in multiple (i.e., two (2)) items and therefore not unique.

+Specifically, there are 2 CycloneDX `property` in the array items that have the `foo` value in the `name` key designated a the `primaryKey`.

-The exist code will reflect the validation failure with a non-zero exit code:
+In this invalid example, the exit code will reflect the custom validation failure with a non-zero exit code:

 ```bash
 echo $?